alifarah94/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## Examples

-What data storytelling example inspires you?
+What data storytelling example inspires you?:

-Could you do a new hypothesis, for the same question?
+Could you do a new hypothesis, for the same question?:
  Yes

-Could you do a new question, for the same topic?
+Could you do a new question, for the same topic?:
  Yes

-Could you do a new topic, with the same "style"?
+Could you do a new topic, with the same "style"?:
  Yes

 ## Data